Frobeniusnorm/AcademicTextEstimator/README.md

 # AcademicalPaperEstimator
-Project for linguistic pragmatics seminar.
+Project for my linguistic pragmatics seminar.
 A program which uses Corpora data (in this repository a sample of the COCA word frequency list) to rate a given text on how academical it is by its vocabulary.
 ## Use
 You need Java 8 or higher installed on your computer.
 Then you can either build the project or just use the precompiled jar.